This is a marriage of two loves: white pizza and brussel sprouts.

 - Wash and trim brussel sprouts, cut into halves or quarters (depending on size) and set aside.

 - In a cast iron pan (or nonstick pan), heat 2 tablespoons olive oil over medium-high heat, and add garlic and onions.

-- Stirring constantly to prevent garlic from browning, continue to cook for about 2 minutes.
+- Stirring constantly to prevent garlic from browning, continue to cook only until fragrant - 30 seconds to a minute.

-- Add brussel sprouts and reduce heat to medium and continue cooking for about 10 minutes or until tender.
+- Add brussel sprouts and reduce heat to medium and continue cooking for about 10 to 15 minutes or until tender.
 Stir occasionally and scrape the bottom of the pan to prevent sticking.

-- Remove from heat and season with salt, fresh ground pepper, and red pepper flakes.
+- Remove from heat and season with fresh ground pepper, and red pepper flakes.